karenpayneoregon/BaseConnectionsVisualBasicNet/Readme.md

 - ***Set*** `DefaultCatalog` to the targeted database in the server above.
 - Follow the example in the project SampleSqlConnection for SQL-Server.
 MS-Access example to follow.

+## Test projects
+See the following [repository](http://example.com) which focuses more on using this library with C# but does have a VB.NET project for SQL-Server.

 ### Requires
 - Microsoft Visual Studio 2015 or higher.